These household items are worth stocking up on now in the final hours of Prime Day

 Stock up on these household products today

 Mrs. Meyer’s soap is a top choice in soap because it doesn’t use parabens, phthalates or artificial colors.
 The formula includes aloe vera, olive oil, essential oils, and other ingredients that have been carefully chosen because they are biodegradable.
 Currently, you can get this product for 35% off.
-Sold by Amazon
+Sold by Amazon.
+SHOP NOW

 This two-in-one mop works dry or wet.
 Also, the refills for this product are recyclable, so you can feel even better about cleaning.
 This starter kit includes everything you need to tackle all types of messes.
 Currently, you can get this set for 34% off.
-Sold by Amazon
+Sold by Amazon.
+SHOP NOW

 There are 132 cleaning pacs in this two-pack of the popular unscented cleaning concentrate.
 These dye-free pacs are safe to use in any washing machine — even high-efficiency washers — and they are effective in any temperature.
 If you’d like to stock up, the detergent pacs are currently on sale for 37% off.
-Sold by Amazon
+Sold by Amazon.
+SHOP NOW

 Ziploc Gallon Food Storage Bags

 Food storage bags are essential.
 If you run out of them, your fish, meat, cheese, fruits and vegetables are at risk of spoiling.
 The triple-seal system on these bags ensures proper closure.
 The box contains 150 reusable bags, so you won’t have to worry about running out for a long, long time.
 These Ziploc storage bags are on sale for 39% off.
-Sold by Amazon
+Sold by Amazon.
+SHOP NOW

 Lotrimin AF Athlete’s Foot Antifungal Powder